quelli-della-ai-privata/2-chatting-with-ollama/README.md

 # Agenda

 1. Connecting to Ollama
+2. Login and Deploy
-2. List models
+3. List models
-3. A Simple Chat
+4. A Simple Chat
-4. Add Tests
+5. Add Tests

+## PLEASE USE THE DEVCONTAINER

 ---
 # 1. Connecting to Ollama